Pennsylvania is one of the most likely candidates to become the fourth state in the US to offer legal online poker or casino games.

 The first, A7622, packaged online poker/casino and other reforms alongside the inclusion of video gaming terminals (VGTs) at non-casino locations.
 The other, A7622, was a mirror of Rep. John Payne‘s omnibus gaming reform bill (HB 649) from the year prior, and did not include VGTs.

-Momentum shifted to the side of online gambling proponents in late June, when a new, multifaceted gaming reform bill that linked online gambling, daily fantasy sports, and other gaming reforms emerged in the House.
+Momentum shifted to the side of online gambling proponents in late June.
+That’s when a new, multifaceted gaming reform bill that linked online gambling, daily fantasy sports, and other gaming reforms emerged in the House.

-In the week that followed, HB 2150 saw a whirlwind of activity, culminating in the bill clearing a vote in the House.
+In the week that followed, HB 2150 saw a whirlwind of activity.
+This culminated in the bill clearing a vote in the House.

-In July, Governor Tom Wolf allowed a $1.3 billion revenue package, that earmarked $100 million for gaming reform, to become law.
-It was indicated that licensing fees from online gambling operators would be counted on to fill the gap.
+In July, Governor Tom Wolf allowed a $1.3 billion revenue package that earmarked $100 million for gaming reform, to become law.
+All indications pointed to licensing fees from online gambling operators would be counted on to fill the gap.

 Unfortunately, the Senate signaled that it would not be addressing online gambling legislation until the fall.
 In the interim, the legislature raised taxes on casino table games, while online gambling advocates spoke up about the need to pass legislation sooner rather than later.

 Online gambling first appeared on the legislature’s radar in April 2013, when State Rep. Tina Davis introduced HB 1235.
-The bill would permit both online poker and casino within the commonwealth, set operator licensing fees at $5 million, and called for a 28 percent tax rate on gross gaming revenue.
+The bill would permit both online poker and casino within the commonwealth.
+It also set operator licensing fees at $5 million, and called for a 28 percent tax rate on gross gaming revenue.

 In December 2013, the Senate took a mammoth step forward when it passed SR 273.
 The resolution tasked Econsult Solutions with conducting a study that would measure the economic impact of online gambling.